-•

-1) An agency's marketing plan beg ins with clear .

-actions goals

-2) An agency considers the advanta ges and disadvantages of a variety of

-·

-marketing tools bells and whistles

-3) An agency decides what to include in their marketing tools.

-information timelines

-4) An agency considers whether an y bells and whistles mi ght convey

-·

-extra costs extra value

-5) Producers and agency managem nent work together to create

-a list of competitors a list of prospects

-6) The first target for a prospect list is

-re ferences from existing customers low-hanging fruit

-1) An agency decides which marke ting materials or forma ats will work best after it

-has established its goals, defined its, a and decided how it will

-set itself apart from its competito ors.

-delivery method markets

-8. Lis t four things an agency website s hould do to be effecti ve.

-1)

-21

-3)

-( ,)
+Directions: Circle the word or words that complete each statement.
+1. An agency's marketing plan begins with clear . actions goals 2.
+An agency considers the advantages and disadvantages of a variety of marketing tools bells and whistles 3.
+An agency decides what \\\\\ to include in their marketing tools. information timelines 4.
+An agency considers whether any bells and whistles might convey extra costs extra value 5.
+Producers and agency management work together to create a list of competitors a list of prospects 6.
+The first target for a prospect list is . . . references from existing customers low-hanging fruit 7.
+An agency decides which marketing materials or formats will work best after it has established its goals, defined its , and decided how it delivery method will set itself apart from its competitors.